 Of course, if you want to get a better job or work at a high-standard establishment, you might want to get certified as a somm.
 There are plenty of schools and programs to earn a sommelier degree, and not all of them are as expensive as you might think.
 Many people attend classes for a year and get certified internationally.
 Others pay for the examination, as with the Court of Master Sommeliers.

 The problem with just taking the exam is that almost everyone has to take each exam multiple times.
 I found that out the hard way.
 It is better to take a wine course and then take the sommelier exam.
-I really wish I had done that.
+I wish I had done that.

 How to become a sommelier?